NSAHITHI007/Plant-Disease-Detection-using-Deep-Learning-/README.md

 Each model was fine-tuned and evaluated using Accuracy, Loss, Precision, Recall, F1-score, and Confusion Matrix.

-📊 Best Performer: InceptionV3 – 99.5% accuracy on test data.
+##📊 Best Performer: InceptionV3 – 99.5% accuracy on test data.

-📂 Pipeline Files
+##📂 Project Pipeline

 Resize.ipynb → Resizing images to 224x224.